 MERGE into final_table t1 using intermed_table t2 on t1.id = t2.id WHEN matched then update set value = t2.vaue WHEN not matched then INSERT (id, value) values (t2.id, t2.value);

-Easier Way to move data from MySQL to Snowflake
+The steps to load data from MySQL to Snowflake using Hevo Data are as follow: